Derrty Entertainment

 Derrty Entertainment is a record label founded by rapper Nelly in 2003.
-It operated as a division of Motown and served as the parent company for its now-defunct predecessor and sublabel, Fo' Reel Entertainment.
+It operated as a division of Motown.
 Nelly's St. Lunatics cohort, Ali Jones served as president for the label, although it has lacked much activity.
 A namesake multimedia company—Derrty Ventures—was also co-formed by Nelly, Michael Chaffin and J Erving in 2017, which includes the clothing line Derrty Apparel.